-Full-length drama about a woman's tragic death while searching for answers to a heinous crime.
-In the wake of her death, her husband and little sister come to their family's cabin to sort through her things and try to make sense of immense loss.
+(Formerly Found Objects) A full-length drama about the sudden death of a true crime writer who was searching for answers to a heinous crime.
+In the wake of her death, her husband and younger sister come to their family's cabin to sort through her things and try to make sense of immense loss.

 2M 3F, 2 Acts

 An intimate play about a dating coach who's latest client he suspects may be going down a dangerous path.